Teradata/stacki-wiki/Manage-Distributions.md

 ![stack list distribution](images/stack-list-distribution-1.png)

-The "----"s indicate there are no pallets associated with the distribution, so add the minimum pallets: stacki and an OS pallet.
+The "----"s indicate there are no pallets associated with the distribution, so add the minimum pallets: Stacki and an OS pallet.
 Any applications pallets may be added too.

 % Add pallets to the distribution.